 Eight of Pentacles

-We move on from the Seven of Pentacles, where the pentacles are raw materials to the next stage where we make them ourselves.
+We move on from the Seven of Pentacles, where the pentacles are raw materials, to the next stage where we make them ourselves.

-The Eight of Pentacles represents commitment to a craft, skill or discipline, and the hard work, and eye for detail that results in quality.
+The Eight of Pentacles represents commitment to a craft, skill or discipline, hard work, and eye for detail that results in quality.
 The card often denotes a commitment and pride in your work.

 The card shows the God of craftsmen, using his forge on Mount Olympus to create the eight pentacles of this card.